Let's use a Four Shot Molding component as an example:

 Think about creating a soft-touch plastic part with a clear window, a crimson top layer, and a black bottom.
 Four Shot Molding may be used to achieve this in a single cycle.

-The first shot during the 4k Injection Molding procedure will form the base of the component by injecting black plastic into the mold cavity.
+The first shot during the 4k Injection Moulding procedure will form the base of the component by injecting black plastic into the mold cavity.
 Red plastic will be injected in the second shot on top of the black foundation to produce the top layer.
 A third injection will inject transparent plastic for constructing the window.
 A soft-touch material will ultimately be injected into the part's grip region in the fourth shot.

 As a consequence, a complex item consisting of several materials and colors that would be difficult or impossible to build using traditional production methods is produced in a single cycle.